-Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) Reef Assessment and Monitoring Program (RAMP) under the Ecosystem Sciences Division (ESD) in CNMI, the Pacific Remote Island Areas (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
+Fishery independent ecosystem data were acquired through visual surveys conducted by the National Marine Fisheries Service (NMFS) Pacific Islands Fisheries Science Center (PIFSC) through the National Coral Reef Monitoring Program (NCRMP) under the Ecosystem Sciences Division (ESD) in CNMI, the Pacific Remote Island Areas (PRIA), American Samoa, Guam, the Main Hawaiian Islands (MHI), and the Northwestern Hawaiian Islands (NWHI).
 This report describes mean fish biomass of functional, taxonomic, and trophic groups for coral reefs as well as habitat condition using mean coral coverage per island for each of these locations from 2010 to 2020.
-However, no surveys were conducted in 2020 or 2021 due to restrictions associated with COVID-19, so no new data were added to the summaries since the 2019 report.
+Surveys were conducted in the Mariana Archipelago in 2022.
+Generally, reef coverage and fish biomass increased in the CNMI in the northern islands relative to the southern islands.
+Guam also had slight increases in coral coverage and fish biomass relative to surveys conducted in 2016-2018.

 For CNMI, life history parameters including maximum age, asymptotic length, growth coefficient, hypothetical age at length zero, natural mortality, age at 50% maturity, age at sex switching, length at which 50% of a fish species are capable of spawning, and length of sex switching are provided for eight prioritized ECS and the 13 BMUS where available.
 The same nine life history parameters are provided for nine prioritized ECS and the 13 BMUS in Guam where available.
 Length derived parameters summarized for coral reef ECS and bottomfish in CNMI and Guam include maximum fish length, mean length, sample size for L-W regression, and length-weight coefficients.
 Length derived values are presented for the same ECS and BMUS as the life history parameters for both CNMI and Guam where available.
-This year, the reference for Pristipomoides zontus age and growth was updated for Guam and age and growth data for Variola louti were added for Guam.
+This year, research on age, growth, and reproduction for Pristipomoides zonatus and Variola louti were added, and there is ongoing work for aging criteria and reproduction for several species such as Etelis coruscans and P. auricilla.

 The socioeconomics section outlines the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP for the Mariana Archipelago.
 It meets the objective "Support Fishing Communities" adopted at the 165th Council meeting; specifically, it identifies the various social and economic groups within the region's fishing communities and their interconnections.
 The section begins with an overview of the socioeconomic context for the region, provides a summary of relevant studies and data for the Mariana Archipelago, presents available socioeconomic data (including annual data for revenue, fish price, and cost of fishing), and then lists relevant socioeconomic studies for fisheries within the Mariana Archipelago.
-Considering the CNMI bottomfish fishery, there was an estimated total of 36,303 pounds sold for \$194,958.
-Fish price notably increased from 2020 to 2021 to \$5.37 per pound.
-The average cost of a bottomfish trip in CNMI in 2021 was higher than 2020 at \$66.20 due to increased costs for fuel and ice.
-The top 10 ECS in CNMI had 66,754 pounds sold for a revenue of \$223,949.
-The majority of socioeconomic information for Guam's bottomfish fishery were unavailable due to data confidentiality in 2021.
-The cost of fishing in 2021 was the decadal high at \$91.60 per trip, mostly due to the increased cost for fuel, ice, and lost gear.
+Considering the CNMI bottomfish fishery, there was an estimated total of 32,160 pounds sold for \$180,672.
+Fish price notably increased from 2021 to 2022 to \$5.62 per pound.
+The average cost of a bottomfish trip in CNMI in 2022 was higher than 2021 at \$43 due to decreased usage amid increased costs for fuel.
+The top 10 ECS in CNMI had 67,301 pounds sold for a revenue of \$244,011.
+The majority of socioeconomic information for Guam's bottomfish fishery were unavailable due to data confidentiality in 2022.
+The costs of fishing in Guam for 2022 were also not disclosed due to data confidentiality rules.